Scaling Textual Gradients via Sampling-Based Momentum: Preliminaries

-where $\nabla\prompt_t$ denotes an error analysis that captures systematic discrepancies between predictions and ground truth, analogous to a gradient in traditional optimization \citep{pryzant2023automatic}.
-This textual gradient indicates the direction for prompt improvement, with $p_{\text{analyze}}$ directing the LLM to identify error patterns (i.e. creating the gradient) and $p_{\text{refine}}$ instructing the LLM to update the prompt accordingly (i.e. performing the \textit{descent} step).
-This two-stage approach creates a conceptual parallel to how gradient descent uses the negative gradient to move toward optimal parameters iteratively.
+where $\frac{\partial L}{\partial \widehat y^{(t)}}$ denotes the feedback obtained from $\llmbackward$ and $g_{t}$ denotes an error analysis that captures systematic discrepancies between predictions and ground truth resulted by the input prompt $\prompt_{t}$, analogous to a gradient in traditional optimization \citep{pryzant2023automatic}.
+This textual gradient indicates the direction for prompt improvement, with $\prompt_{\text{analyze}}$ directing the LLM to identify error patterns (i.e. generating structured criticism), $\prompt_{\text{generating\_gradient}}$ creating editing direction (i.e. forming the textual gradient) and $\prompt_{\text{refine}}$ instructing the LLM to update the prompt accordingly (i.e. performing the \textit{descent} step).
+This three-stage approach creates a conceptual parallel to how gradient descent uses the numerical gradient to update parameters.